whoisdsmith/BOOKMRKS-MTHRFCKR-II/Search/Documents.md

 ---

-## Documents
+### Documents

 ![](https://0xacab.org/uploads/-/system/project/avatar/1139/mat2.png)

-[Fetching title...](https://0xacab.org/jvoisin/mat2) - mat2 is a metadata removal tool, supporting a wide range of commonly used file formats, written in python3: at its core, it's a library, used by an eponymous...
+[Fetching title...](https://0xacab.org/jvoisin/mat2) - mat2 is a metadata removal tool, supporting a wide range of commonly used file formats, written in python3: at its core, it's a library, used by an eponymous…

 2022-10-03T05:06:21.000Z